7 epic and unusual things to do in the Black Forest in Germany

 Known in German as the Ravennaschlucht, this impressive railway viaduct is a must-see in the Black Forest.
 At the foot of the Ravennaschlucht there is a hub of facilities including a few restaurants, a glass-blowing shop and a cuckoo-clock shop.
 The closest town is Hinterzarten, where you can begin this trail which is 8km long.
 However, if you’re travelling by car and want to skip the hike, there is also a car park about 5 minutes walk from the Ravennaschlucht.
 If you’re visiting the area in December, be sure to visit the wonderful Ravennaschlucht Christmas market.

-These 7 amazing things to do in the Black Forest only scratch the surface of this special region in Germany.
+These 7 unusual things to do in the Black Forest only scratch the surface of this special region in Germany.
 There is so much natural beauty to discover and you’re likely to feel like you’ve got it all to yourself.

 Watch my Black Forest YouTube Video